 According to the Land Code of 2001, private ownership of land properties is allowed for both locals and foreigners.
 The legislation was extended to Moscow in January 2006.

-Moscow is among the world’s most expensive cities to live in for expatriates, according to the 2009 Mercer Cost of Living Survey.
-Rent payments are commonly in US dollars or euros, which can be paid on a monthly or quarterly basis.
+Moscow is the world’s 4th most expensive city to live in for expatriates, according to the 2012 Mercer Cost of Living Survey.
+Rent payments are commonly in US dollars or euros, payable on a monthly or quarterly basis.

 The country fell deep into recession in 2009, with GDP contracting 7.8%, after global energy prices dropped.
-It was Russia’s deepest recession in 15 years, after robust economic growth from 1999 to 2008 (average GDP growth of 6.8% p.a.) thanks to booming energy and commodities revenues.
+It was Russia’s deepest recession in 15 years, after robust economic growth from 1999 to 2008 thanks to booming energy and commodities revenues.
+The recession was followed by a recovery, with Russia’s GDP growing by 4.5% in 2010 and 4.3% in 2011.

 Be the first to comment on this article!